Last updated on September 28, 2023

 In What Order Do Command’s Modes Resolve?

-Command spell options don’t resolve all at once.
-They resolve in the order they’re printed on the card.
+Command spell options don’t resolve all at once, they resolve in the order they’re printed on the card.
 This may not seem very important but it’s critical to their use for cards like Primal Command.

 Since they resolve in order from top to bottom on the oracle text, you can pick Primal Command’s third and fourth option to put a creature from your graveyard into your library and then immediately tutor it back into your hand.
 This wouldn’t be possible if these were the other way around as you’d have to tutor out a card and then shuffle your graveyard.

-Codie Commands Deck in Commander
+Decklist: Codie Commands in Commander

 Codie, Vociferous Codex | Illustration by Daniel Ljunggren